 Mission cards with the "Trap" subtype also follow special rules.
-You build a Trap card during your build step and then complete it when its triggering conditions are met (even during the battle phase).
+You build a Trap card during your build step (keeping it facedown) and then complete it and turn it face-up when its triggering conditions are met (even during the battle phase).
 If its conditions are met, you choose whether to complete it or not.
 If you choose not to complete it, its triggering conditions must be met again before you can complete it.
-A Mission card with the "Trap" subtype can only be completed when its conditions are met and only if it isn't disrupted.
+A Mission card with the "Trap" subtype can only be completed when its conditions are met, it has enough build counters on it, and only if it isn't disrupted.